 Shaun used to host and produce the mental health podcast What I’m Grateful for Today, which started its run in October 2020 and concluded it in August 2022.
 WIGFT followed four other podcasts hosted and produced by Shaun, with the most notable one being his first, Opening Doors with Shaun Nolan – a documentary podcast that tackled different sociological issues with a wide range of guests – which ran for three seasons until the summer of 2018.

 As well as creative projects, Shaun tries to host a fundraising event every year.
 Past events have been in aid of charities like Mind, The Albert Kennedy Trust, and Acting for Others.
 Find more about that here.

 Before all of this, Shaun spent years of performing with amateur dramatics companies (culimating in a NODA win for his performance as Perchik in Fiddler on the Roof) as well as blogging for LondonTheatreDirect, sites like TodayTix, publications like Theatre & Performance Magazine, and his own now-defunct blog Shaun’s Musical Musings.
 He continues to write a column on theatre in Vale Life Magazine to this day.

-To find out more about my work or to get in touch about any questions that you may have, you can reach me through one of the means on my contact page.
+To find out more about Shaun’s work or to ask any questions that you may have, you can reach him through one of the means on the contact page.